#1 Home Improvement Retailer

 Celebrate Springtime Gardening

 It's time to start thinking of spring.
-Clean out the shed and sweep the gazebo to prepare for sprouts poking up, fragrant breezes, and warmer temperatures.
-Planting seeds indoors near a sunny window means you'll be ready to transplant spring annuals and young veggie plants when the ground thaws and the frosts are through.
-You might even want to sow organic seeds directly into the earth.
-What better way to start than by exploring your favorite local plant nursery, The Garden Center in Boca Raton?
+Clean out the shed to prepare for sprouts poking up out of the ground, fragrant breezes, and warmer temperatures.
+Planting seeds indoors with grow lights means you'll be ready to transplant young veggie plants and spring annuals when the ground thaws and the frosts are through.
+You might even want to plant seeds directly into the soil.
+What better way to start than by exploring your favorite local plant nursery?

 Plant Hardiness Zones Explained

 For example, you could transplant bell peppers outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
-In other words, a Zone 8 garden can support plants listed as Zones 1–8.
-The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Be sure to read your seed packet for details.
-If you start plants a little later than recommended, it's not ideal, but it will likely even out as time passes.
+You'll have good results with plants that have your zone number or less.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
+You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
+Always read your seed packet for details.
+If you start your plants later than recommended, it's not ideal, but it will even out as time passes.

 Start Seeds Indoors